Ly0n/awesome-robotic-tooling/README.md

 * [Roslaunch Nodes in Valgrind or GDB](https://wiki.ros.org/roslaunch/Tutorials/Roslaunch%20Nodes%20in%20Valgrind%20or%20GDB) - When debugging roscpp nodes that you are launching with roslaunch, you may wish to launch the node in a debugging program like gdb or valgrind instead.

 ### Security
+* [RSF](https://github.com/aliasrobotics/RSF) - Robot Security Framework (RSF) is a standardized methodology to perform security assessments in robotics.
 * [gocryptfs](https://github.com/rfjakob/gocryptfs) - Encrypted overlay filesystem written in Go
 * [How-to-Secure-A-Linux-Server](https://github.com/imthenachoman/How-To-Secure-A-Linux-Server) - An evolving how-to guide for securing a Linux server.
 * [lynis](https://github.com/CISOfy/lynis) - Lynis - Security auditing tool for Linux, macOS, and UNIX-based systems.
 Assists with compliance testing (HIPAA/ISO27001/PCI DSS) and system hardening